KevinBian107/RPLH/docs/evaluation/testing.md

-Comparing performances of different communication system through a numerical comparison (given the same `seed`, running on smaller scaled environment, 2x2 grid with max 5 boxes/targets in total (optimality depends on seed)):
+Comparing performances of different communication system through a numerical comparison (given the same `seed`, running on smaller scaled environment, 2x2 grid with max 5 boxes/targets in total (optimality depends on seed)).:

+**All evaluations in this system**

 ## Human Annotation
 Evaluate whether the system outputs reasonable/optimal response at each steps.